MaxenceMaire/audionimbus/audionimbus/README.md

 `audionimbus` can be used to add spatial audio to an FMOD Studio project.

-It requires linking against both the Steam Audio library and the FMOD integration library during compilation, similarly to the steps described in the [Installation](#Installation) section.
+It requires linking against both the Steam Audio library and the FMOD integration library during compilation:

-Download `steamaudio_fmod_4.6.1.zip` from the [release page](https://github.com/ValveSoftware/steam-audio/releases).
+1. Download `steamaudio_fmod_4.6.1.zip` from the [release page](https://github.com/ValveSoftware/steam-audio/releases).

-Locate the two relevant libraries for your target platform (`SDKROOT` refers to the directory in which you extracted the zip file):
+2. Locate the two relevant libraries for your target platform (`SDKROOT` refers to the directory in which you extracted the zip file):

 | Platform | Library Directory | Library To Link |
 | --- | --- | --- |